chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 ### Pick a file and edit it.

 Open your favorite text editor or integrated development environment (IDE) and make any one of the following changes.

 * Open any file and change any line, word or phrase
 * Create a new file and add your favorite to poem
-     * **NOTE**: this workshop is intended for all audiences, so please avoid anything inappropriate OR not safe for work (NSFW). **Play like a champion**.
+* **NOTE**: this workshop is intended for all audiences (and may include youth), so please avoid anything inappropriate OR not safe for work (NSFW). **Play like a champion**.
 * Save the file.

 ### Status Check
 Before we go further, it is often useful to again check the status.
 We should notice that a line in the output identifies that a text file has been modified, but has not been staged.